 [CR 2015 Update: this was written two years ago - I'm not sure if those calling for a recession then have acknowledged their incorrect forecasts and / or changed theirs views (like ECRI and various bloggers).
 Clearly they were wrong.]

-[CR 2016 Update: Now it has been three years!
+[CR April 2017 Update: Now it has been over four years!
 And yes, ECRI has admitted their recession calls were incorrect.
 Not sure about the rest of the recession callers.]

 Now one of my blogging goals is to see if I can get lucky again and call the next recession correctly.
 Right now I'm pretty optimistic (see: The Future's so Bright ...) and I expect a pickup in growth over the next few years (2013 will be sluggish with all the austerity).

 The next recession will probably be caused by one of the following (from least likely to most likely):

 3) An exogenous event such as a pandemic, significant military conflict, disruption of energy supplies for any reason, a major natural disaster (meteor strike, super volcano, etc), and a number of other low probability reasons.
 All of these events are possible, but they are unpredictable, and the probabilities are low that they will happen in the next few years or even decades.

 [CR 2016 Update: The recent recession calls are mostly based on exogenous events: the problems in China and in commodity based economies (especially oil based).
 There will be some spillover to the US such as fewer exports (and an impact on oil producing regions in the US), but unless there is a related financial crisis, I think the spillover will be insufficient to cause a recession in the US.]